pauleveritt/scratchpad/tutorial/creatingux/step01/index.rst

 Pyramid is special because it can act as a single-file module microframework.
 You have a single Python file that can be executed directly by Python.
-But Pyramid also scales to the larges of applications.
+But Pyramid also scales to the largest of applications.

 Steps
 =====

+#.
+Make sure you have followed the steps in :doc:`../../setup`.

 #. ``mkdir creatingux; cd creatingux``